robfletcher/grails-gson/readme.md

 ## Serialization

-By default the plugin will automatically resolve any _Hibernate_ proxies it encounters when serializing an object graph to JSON.
-If this is not what you want then set `grails.converters.gson.resolveProxies` to `false` in your _Config.groovy_.
+By default the plugin will automatically serialize any _Hibernate_ proxies it encounters when serializing an object graph to JSON, resolving any uninitialized proxies along the way.
+This means by default you get a full, deep object graph at the potential cost of additional SQL queries.
+There are two config flags to control this behavior in your _Config.groovy_.
+If you set `grails.converters.gson.resolveProxies` to `false` then only initialized proxies are serialized – therefore no additional queries are performed.
+If you set `grails.converters.gson.serializeProxies` to `false` then no proxies are serialized at all meaning your JSON will only contain a shallow object graph.

-If you would like the plugin to resolve _Hibernate_ collections and proxy objects, but only when they have already been initialized (so no further SQL queries will be issued), set `grails.converters.gson.resolveProxies` to `false` and `grails.converters.gson.resolveInitializedProxies` to `true`.

 If an object graph contains bi-directional relationships they will only be traversed once (but in either direction).